-- To keep up-to-date with the latest research/thinking in your academic field and with changes to pedagogic practice within the School and more generally; - To undertake and successfully complete the mandatory training required by the School appropriate to the role;
+- To keep up-to-date with the latest research/thinking in your academic field and with changes to pedagogic practice within the School and more generally; - To undertake and successfully complete the mandatory training required by the School appropriate to the role; - 3.
+To undertake clinical tasks as required within the portfolio of research studies, for example writing clinical guidelines; making clinical assessments of patients

-- To keep up-to-date with the latest research/thinking in your academic field and with changes to pedagogic practice within the School and more generally; - To undertake and successfully complete the mandatory training required by the School appropriate to the role;
+- To keep up-to-date with the latest research/thinking in your academic field and with changes to pedagogic practice within the School and more generally; - To undertake and successfully complete the mandatory training required by the School appropriate to the role; - 3.
+To undertake clinical tasks as required within the portfolio of research studies, for example writing clinical guidelines; making clinical assessments of patients